-It's a real DILEMNA!You've probably found this site because you're one of the millions worldwide that have always spelled the word with an 'n' as Dilemna and have been shocked to find that you are absolutely 'wrong' and it has apparently always been spelled with another 'm' as 'Dilemma'....
+It's a real DILEMNA, how should I spell it?Are you one of the millions worldwide that have always spelled the word with an 'n' as Dilemna and have been shocked and discombobulated to find that you are absolutely 'wrong' because the word has apparently always been spelled with a double 'm' as 'Dilemma'....

 If it were an isolated incident affecting one English speaking country or a certain age group then it could easily be explained away as probably a typing error in a text book.
 However that's not the case...
 It spreads throughout the world and affects people of all generations...

-Well 'Dilemma' people will point to the word itself originating from the Greek word 'lemma' which means 'propositions' or 'alternatives' and the 'di' means 2.
+Well unfortunately 'Dilemma' people have quite a strong case and can point to the word itself originating from the Greek word 'lemma' which means 'propositions' or 'alternatives' and the 'di' means 2.

-Here's a cracker of an explanation to give you pause for thought:
+Is there any explanation?
+Well here's a cracker of a theory to give you pause for thought:

-Many years ago scientists began discussing the possibility of 'multiple universes and dimensions'.
-This idea has now achieved widespread support for the simple reason that not only is it a possible explanation it's almost an inevitable conclusion because otherwise all the mathematical sums struggle to add up.
-For example, gravity should in theory be many times stronger than it actually is and it's postulated that the reason is that much of its power is spread over multiple dimensions or parallel universes.
-At the time, alternate universe enthusiast Marden Paul put forward the theory that Dilemna people had all somehow crossed over into this different 'Dilemma' spelling universe and that's why they are universally staggered to discover that not only are they wrong but there's no trace of an N spelling anywhere in the history of this universe!
+Many years ago scientists began discussing the possibility of 'multiple universes'.
+This idea has now achieved widespread support for the simple reason that not only is it a very possible explanation it's almost an inevitable conclusion because otherwise all the mathematical sums struggle to add up.
+At the time, alternate universe enthusiast Marden Paul actually put forward a theory that Dilemna people had all somehow crossed over into this different 'Dilemma' spelling universe and that's why they are staggered to discover that not only are they wrong but there's no trace of an N spelling anywhere in the history of this universe!

 I've seen many forums and blogs where the person suggesting that Dilemna is the correct spelling gets rubbished by other people who state that it's just a tiny minority of people that have been poorly educated who spell it wrongly with the 'N'.
 Well, here's a bit of homework for you folk - go to Google and do a search for Dilemna in their search books section... prepare to be staggered by the number of books currently in print with that spelling! (all of which will have been 'proof read' to eliminate any mistakes...)